Arleigh Burke: Early life and naval career

 Arleigh Burke.
 Taken in 1920 while he was attending the U.S. Naval Academy.

 Burke was born in Boulder, Colorado, on October 19, 1901, to Oscar Burke and Clara Mokler.
-His grandfather, August Björkgren, was a Swedish immigrant to the US and changed his surname to 'Burke', a common Irish surname, to sound more 'American'.
+His grandfather, August Björkgren, was a Swedish immigrant to the US and changed his surname to 'Burke', a common American surname of Irish origin, to sound more American.
 Due to the 1918 influenza outbreak, schools were closed in Boulder and he never graduated from high school.
-Burke won an alternate appointment to the United States Naval Academy given by his local congressman.
+Burke won an alternate nomination to the United States Naval Academy given by his local congressman.
+He was then appointed by the Secretary of the Navy on behalf of the President.
 During his time at the academy, Burke was a member of 23rd Company.
 He graduated from the academy in June 1923, and was commissioned as an ensign in the United States Navy.
 He married Roberta Gorsuch (1899–1997) of Washington, D.C.

 Over the next 18 years, Burke served aboard battleships and destroyers, and earned a Master of Science degree in chemical engineering at the University of Michigan in 1931.
 When World War II came, he found himself, to his great disappointment, in a shore billet at the Naval Gun Factory in Washington, D.C.
 After persistent efforts on his part, in 1943 he received orders to join the fighting in the South Pacific.